 Income tax on the profit or loss for the year comprises current and deferred tax.
-Income tax relating to items recognised directly in other comprehensive income is recognised in other comprehensive income and not in the net profit or loss for the year.
+Income tax relating to items recognised directly in other comprehensive income and not in the net profit or loss for the year.

 Current tax

 Current tax assets and liabilities are measured at the amount expected to be recovered or paid to the taxation authorities based on the taxable income for the year, using tax rates enacted or substantively enacted at the balance date.